Evidence for Evolution

 How has the temperature, climate and atmosphere of the Earth changed?

-Changes to Earth's climate have been drastic at times, for example ice core samples can display this.
-Generally, the Earth has been warmer in the past, however period of warming and cooling have been regular.
+Changes to Earth's climate have been drastic at times, for example, ice core samples can display this.
+Generally, the Earth has been warmer in the past, however, periods of warming and cooling have been regular.
 Temperature differences between polar and the equator have not been as big in the past.

 A cold, dry Earth was seen at 570, 280 and 23mya.
 In between, much warmer, humid and wet periods have existed where vegetation diversified and increased animal life (diversity).